 You’re Not Alone

 We all get bad reviews from time to time.
 Miriam Ellis, owner of Moz.com says, “Make no mistake: No brand can prevent every sour note, but with owner response functionality, you can retune relationships with valuable customers...
 Owner response mastery is, indeed, smart business.”

 Unfortunately, receiving negative reviews on your Google My Business page is part of being in the online space.
 But you’re not alone, and there are things that can be done to optimise the power of your reviews, whether negative or positive.

 “Building a positive reputation and acquiring reviews can be tricky,” says Digital Doughnut’s Richard Hammond. ”In order to enable star ratings on your Google Customer Reviews badge and ad extensions, you’ll need an effective strategy in place.”

 Google requires your Google My Business page to have received at least 5 reviews for the star rating to show.
 Encouraging customers to review your business is always a good idea, whether you include a note in your checkout page or in an email newsletter or conversation with clients.
 Hammond says almost seven in ten consumers will leave a review if asked, so it’s definitely worth asking the question.

 Respond, respond, respond.

 It’s imperative that you reply to every review your page receives.
 Yep, that’s every. single. one, whether negative or positive (unless there are legal implications – we will discuss this a little later).
 Hammond cites a recent study which found reviews to be the single most important ranking factor.
-Considerations taken into account include number of reviews responded to, number of reviews not responded to and number of negative reviews not responded bearing a strong correlation with Google My Business search results.
+Considerations taken into account include a number of reviews responded to, number of reviews not responded to and number of negative reviews not responded to, bearing a strong correlation with Google My Business search results.

 Let’s take a look at the 3 main types of negative reviews.